hhzhu-0185/Saline-soil-microbiome_Uzbekistan/README.md

 # Saline-soil-microbiome_Uzbekistan1
-This is all R code for Contrasting adaptions of soil bacteria and arbuscular mycorrhizal fungi to wildland and farmland.
+This is all R code and metadata used for the manuscript entitled "Contrasting adaptations of soil prokaryotes and arbuscular mycorrhizal fungi in saline wildland and in non-saline farmland".